What Has Been Said at the Landmark ICJ Climate Hearings? | LatestLY

-Nations on the frontline of the climate crisis are asking the International Court of Justice to obligate big polluters to keep their promise and rapidly cut emissions.Antigua and Barbuda is a small island state suffering the extreme impacts of a global climate emergency.
+Nations on the front line of the climate crisis are asking the International Court of Justice to obligate big polluters to keep their promises to rapidly cut emissions.Antigua and Barbuda is a small island state suffering the extreme impacts of a global climate emergency.
 Like many nations with relatively low per capita carbon emissions, the Caribbean archipelagic country is being swamped by the rising seas and extreme storms that much bigger greenhouse gas emitters helped create.

 Gaston Browne, prime minister of Antigua and Barbuda, told the International Court of Justice (ICJ) on Monday that sea level rise driven by "unchecked emissions" has eroded island coastlines and is "swallowing land that is vital to our country."

-He is one of nearly 100 nation representatives stating their climate case to the ICJ in The Hague this week and next.
+He is one of nearly 100 nation representatives stating their climate case to the ICJ in The Hague.

-The hope is that failures to cut planet-heating fossil fuel emissions in line with the Paris Agreement, which aims to limit temperatures rise to 1.5 degrees Celsius (2.7 degrees Fahrenheit), will be declared a violation of international law.
+The hope is that failures to cut planet-heating fossil fuel emissions in line with the Paris Agreement, which aims to limit temperatures rise to 1.5 degrees Celsius (2.7 F), will be declared a violation of international law.

-In 2023 the UN, led by the Pacific island state of Vanuatu, specifically requested that the ICJ adjudicate on climate responsibility, having expressed "profound alarm that emissions of greenhouse gases continue to rise" despite ambitious climate targets.
+In 2023 the United Nations, led by the Pacific island state of Vanuatu, specifically requested that the ICJ adjudicate on climate responsibility, having expressed "profound alarm that emissions of greenhouse gases continue to rise" despite ambitious climate targets.

 Though any advisory opinion issued by the ICJ will not be binding, experts say the court's stance on a state's obligation to act on climate change could set an important precedent for further litigation cases against polluters.